 Effective Listening Etiquette Techniques & Best Practices

-Telephone Voice Etiquette Techniques & Best Practices
+Customer Service Phone Etiquette Techniques & Best Practices

 Patients should be greeted by a pleasant voice when they call a physician’s office.
 The medical office administrative assistant should use proper etiquette through pronunciation of words, keep the pitch pleasant, speak with a positive and respectful tone, sound intelligible, not be too loud or soft, and speak at such a speed that the caller can understand the full message.
+Additionally, phone call etiquette is crucial in maintaining a professional and respectful tone, which helps in establishing a positive first impression for the business.

-• Diction – Diction relates to the proper pronunciation of words that allows others to understand clearly.
+- Diction – Diction relates to the proper pronunciation of words that allows others to understand clearly.

-• Pitch – Pitch refers to the sound of the medical office administrative assistant’s voice.
+- Pitch – Pitch refers to the sound of the medical office administrative assistant’s voice.
 It may be low and deep or high and squeaky.
 It is always important to create a pleasing tone for the patient to be comfortable.

-• Tone – The medical office administrative assistant should always speak with a positive and respectful tone.
+- Tone – The medical office administrative assistant should always speak with a positive and respectful tone.

-• Enunciation – The medical office administrative assistant should speak clearly and precisely.
+- Enunciation – The medical office administrative assistant should speak clearly and precisely.

-• Loudness – A voice that is too loud or hard to hear can make a negative impression on the patient.
+- Loudness – A voice that is too loud or hard to hear can make a negative impression on the patient.

-• Speed – If the medical office administrative assistant speaks too fast, the patient may miss a portion of the message.
+- Speed – If the medical office administrative assistant speaks too fast, the patient may miss a portion of the message.

-• Pronunciation – By pronouncing a name properly, the medical office administrative assistant can demonstrate respect for the patient.
+- Pronunciation – By pronouncing a name properly, the medical office administrative assistant can demonstrate respect for the patient.

 Answering the Telephone Professionally

-Answering the telephone in a professional manner involves answering within two to three rings, so the caller is not left waiting.
+Answering the telephone in a professional manner involves promptly answering phone calls within two to three rings, so the caller is not left waiting.
 If taking multiple calls, proper etiquette suggests that you give the first caller priority unless the second caller has an emergency.
 Always ask permission to place a caller on hold before doing so.

 Proper etiquette suggests that medical office administrative assistants should identify the facility and then their own name when answering a call.
 Next, the medical office administrative assistant should identify the caller’s name in order to refer back to it if needed.
+Professional phone interactions can create a positive first impression for potential patients, making them more likely to schedule appointments and trust the practice.

 Ask the caller’s permission to be placed on hold before transferring the call to a colleague or physician.
 The medical office administrative assistant should also let callers know if the person they are looking for is unavailable and, if so, that the call will be transferred to voicemail.